Eric (software): Versioning scheme

 Until 2016, eric used a software versioning scheme with a three-sequence identifier, e.g. 5.0.1.
 The first sequence represents the major version number which is increased when there are significant jumps in functionality, the second sequence represents the minor number, which is incremented when only some features or significant fixes have been added, and the third sequence is the revision number, which is incremented when minor bugs are fixed or minor features have been added.

 From late 2016, the version numbers show the year and month of release, e.g. 16.11 for November 2016.

 Release strategy

 eric follows the development philosophy of Release early, release often, following loosely a time-based release schedule.
 Currently a revision version is released around the first weekend of every month, a minor version is released annually, in most cases approximately between December and February.

 Version history

 The following table shows the version history of eric, starting from version 4.0.0.

 Only major (e.g. 6.0.0) and minor (e.g. 6.1.0) releases are listed; revision releases (e.g. 6.0.1) are omitted.

 Name

 Several allusions are made to the British comedy group Monty Python, which the Python programming language is named after.
-Eric alludes to Eric Idle, a member of the group, and IDLE, the standard python IDE shipped with most distributions.
+Eric alludes to Eric Idle, a member of the group, as does IDLE, the standard python IDE shipped with most distributions.

+Criticism

+The Eric Python IDE does not feature an integrated toolchain for now.